ISpace Foundation: Unlocking Women and Technology

 The Unlocking Women and Technology program – an initiative of iSpace in partnership with Mobile Web was designed to get more females into technology by giving them computer programming skills and access to startup funds.
 Florence Tofa and Josiah Eyison are passionate about empowering women through the use of technology.
 To be rich in this current generation, one needs a lot of this new resource and that is what UWAT aims at doing by equipping women with the requisite skills to survive this technological era.
 Online forms were circulated on the internet, 104 women applied and all were taken through interview sessions from 1 to 2 September 2016 at Mobile Web Ghana.
 Selected applicants were taken through a twelve weeks course training in some programming languages, entrepreneurship and business training.
-The sessions began on 10 September 2016 From 9am to 2pm at Mobile Web Ghana and 10 October 2016 at Ispace Foundation.
+The sessions began on 10 September 2016 from 9 am to 2 pm at Mobile Web Ghana and 10 October 2016 at Ispace Foundation.
 There were weekend schedules and weekday schedules to enable career women and students alike to have a flexible period.
 After the twelve weeks class an all Female Pitch competition was held on 26 November 2016 and 3 December 2016 respectively to select applicants for an accelerator programme where they will be given funding for their startup.

 The accelerator programme ran for thirteen weeks.